Alexiatech/Tech-D-groepsopdracht/README.md

 ```

-* Anime Smart only works for a mobile screen so make sure you switch to a mobile screens.
+* MovieMates only works for a mobile screen so make sure you switch to a mobile screens.
 You'll will be able to do this to open the inspector tool on google chrome by the following code for mac OS: `Option + ⌘ + J`, and the following code for windows: `Shift + CTRL + J on Windows)`.

 ## ![tech](https://user-images.githubusercontent.com/118122875/224570118-38da956b-ec96-4d47-8375-b5f07659883a.png) Technologies